shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 We will need the smart contract address later.

-# Creating the graph project in Subgraph Studio
+# Creating the project in Subgraph Studio

 First, you will want to head over to the Subgraph Studio at <https://thegraph.com/studio/>.